CreArts-Community/Context-Icons/README.md

 # Context Icons

 Context Icons is a theme add-on for Discord that adds an icon to every context menu.
 This add-on adds easy customizability and at the same time retains the discord charm.
-Context Icons is an actively developed theme add-on, which is compatible with [Powercord](https://github.com/powercord-org/powercord), [Better Discord](https://github.com/BetterDiscord/BetterDiscord), [GooseMod](https://github.com/GooseMod/GooseMod) as well as the Discord Web.
+Context Icons is an actively developed theme add-on, which is compatible with [Powercord](https://github.com/powercord-org/powercord), [Better Discord](https://github.com/BetterDiscord/BetterDiscord) or [GooseMod](https://github.com/GooseMod/GooseMod).

 # Preview